Imageomics/pyMorphoSource/README.md

 000390204 Maxillary Teeth [Mesh] [CT]
 ```

+By default `search_media` will fetch all items, which can be slow for certain queries.
+To fetch a limited set of items pass the `page` and `per_page` parameters.

 #### Search and Download Open Media
+MorphoSource contains some media that has restricted download status.
-The `publication` parameter for `search` allows filtering for publication(download permissions).
+The `search_media()` `publication` parameter allows filtering for open download media.
 Example values for `publication` are "Open Download" or "Restricted Download".
-To download a media file requires an MorphoSource API key.
+To download a media file requires a MorphoSource API key.
 This example expects the MorphoSource API key to be supplied via an environment variable.

 ```python